New Statute Bans Non-Compete Provisions in Employment Contracts and Employer Policies

 (d) “No employer may retaliate or threaten to retaliate against an employee” for refusing, failing to comply with, or questioning or asking about a non-compete provision; and

-(e) An employer must provide its employees with notice of the prohibition against non-compete provisions in the form and manner prescribed by the legislation.
+(e) An employer must provide its employees with notice of the prohibition against non-compete provisions in the form and manner prescribed by the statute.

-The legislation provides enforcement mechanisms and penalties.
+The statute provides enforcement mechanisms and penalties.
 Among other things, it provides that a person aggrieved by a violation may pursue an administrative complaint or a civil action in court.

-Additional details about the legislation are provided in its text and legislative history.
+Additional details about the statute are provided in its text and legislative history.